04092000f/CatDogPandaClassifier/README.md

 <br>
 <li><a href="https://github.com/04092000f/Image-Classifier-from-Scratch/blob/main/Training_from_scratch.ipynb">Training_from_scratch.ipynb</a></li>

 <b>Final notebook</b>.
-We have trained a network on the full data.
+I have trained a network on the full data.
 Experiment with different network parameters to achieve >85% validation accuracy.
-We might not get 85% on the first attempt.
-To achieve that, we have experimented with:
+I might not get 85% on the first attempt.
+To achieve that, I have experimented with:
 <ul>
 <li>Number of layers</li>
 <li>Parameters inside the layers</li>